txy0414/Test-Backend-1/README.md

 Parse information from the downloaded HTML page.

 ### Task 3
 Format the information into proper response structure(JSON).
+If you could not complete the previous task just pass some dummy values.

 ### Task 4
 Throw appropriate HTTP error if input is invalid or any error occured (we will also check the quality of error handling 🙂).